All Episodes

 Isn't it time that Congress gets involved in it?

-Now I just left the meeting with the number of leading economists, and the uh they are so optimistic about what you just went over, is just all the indicators are looking extremely good for our economy, and if we can get this tax reform uh package uh signed into law this year, uh I think we'll see economic growth that we haven't seen since uh you know for the last two decades.
+And if we can get this tax reform package signed into law this year, I think we'll see economic growth that we haven't seen since for the last two decades.

 Here's my one criticism, though.